Hurricane John (1994): Meteorological history

-The origins of Hurricane John were thought by the United States National Hurricane Center (NHC) to be from a tropical wave that moved off the coast of Africa on July 25, 1994.
-The wave subsequently moved across the Atlantic Ocean and Caribbean without distinction, before it crossed Central America and moved into the Eastern Pacific Ocean on or around August 8.
-Upon entering the Eastern Pacific the wave gradually developed, before the NHC initiated advisories on the system and designated it as Tropical Depression Ten-E on August 11.
-The system was at this time moving westwards and located around 345 mi to the south-southeast of Acapulco, Mexico.
+The origins of Hurricane John were attributed by the United States National Hurricane Center (NHC) to a tropical wave that left the African coast on July 25, 1994.
+The wave subsequently moved across the Atlantic Ocean and Caribbean Sea without distinction before it crossed Central America and moved into the Eastern Pacific Ocean on or around August 8.
+Upon entering the Pacific Ocean, the wave gradually developed before the NHC initiated advisories on the system and designated it as Tropical Depression Ten-E on August 11.
+At this time, the system was moving westwards and was located about 345 mi to the south-southeast of Acapulco, Mexico.
 Quickly developing banding features and well-defined outflow, it was upgraded to a tropical storm and named John later that day.

 A strong ridge of high pressure over the northeastern Pacific Ocean forced John westward, where upper level wind shear kept John a tropical storm.
 Intensity fluctuated considerably, however, as shear levels varied.
 More than once, shear cleared away most of the clouds above John and nearly caused it to weaken to a tropical depression.
 However, after eight days of slow westward movement across the Pacific Ocean, shear lessened greatly on August 19, and John intensified significantly and was designated as a hurricane at 17:00 PDT.
 During an eighteen-hour period between August 19 and 20, John further strengthened from a weak Category 1 hurricane to a Category 3 major hurricane.
 Around 11:00 PDT on August 20, John crossed into the central Pacific, the first of three basin crosses John would make.